rsasaki0109/slam-handbook-public-release/LaTeX/README.md

 ## 1. SH_acronyms.sty

 It includes acronyms used in the book.
+Include the following line at the beginning of the document.

 ```
 \usepackage{SH_acronyms}